-“Puggy, he said, “The film manager wasn’t going to put you in as his Assistant if you were going to be bucking him all the time.”
+“Puggy,” he said, “The film manager wasn’t going to put you in as his Assistant if you were going to be bucking him all the time.”
 It put things in perspective.
 No false sentiment.
 No making me feel better, he was tough enough to teach by being realistic while telling me not to feel sorry for myself.

 He also, in a very supportive move, told me if I could make $1,000 a night writing a free lance direct mail package, I should keep trying to do that.
 It was the launch of a career where I worked for nobody, my time was my own, and enabled me to be a better parent.

 With my father, who was not really my father, since I was an adopted child, it was never all about him, it was all about you.
-Making me better, even when it hurt him to say things that were the truth.

 The good ones train you to run a race.
 If you stumble, no one hurts more than they do.
 When you succeed, no one is prouder.
-The good ones push you in front of the cameras, they say interview her or him.
-They did it.

 They know what you should do, but they can’t tell you, because you won’t do it if you’re a kid.